esimov/pigo-face-tracking/README.md

 ### Linux:
 On Linux the library used for triggering the keyboard events uses ***uinput***, which on the major distributions requires root permissions.
-The easy solution is executing with `sudo`.
-A worse way is by changing the executable's permissions by using `chmod`.
+The easy solution is running the command with `sudo`.
+Another, but not recommended approach is to change the executable's permissions by using `chmod`.
 For this reason you can run the accompanied `permission.sh` shell file.

 ## Author